vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 23. When there is an overflow of evil then alone shall one perform an expiatory rite (prayaschitta).
-This prayas- chitta is that special one that he shall again seek refuge with God.'
+This prayaschitta is that special one that he shall again seek refuge with God.'
 Even in the case of accepting the expediency of beneficial rites, the same is the remedy,
 </details>